• Skip to primary navigation

 Instructions

-• Make the sauce by placing all the ingredients into your high speed blender and blend well until smooth.
+• Make the sauce by placing all the ingredients into your high speed blender and blending well until smooth.
 Then set the sauce aside.

-• Place a large pan on the stove on medium heat and add the coconut oil.
-Let the coconut oil melt and once the oil has melted, add the chopped chicken and cook for 8-10 minutes, turning the chicken every couple minutes until all sides are cooked.
+• Place a large pan on the stovetop on medium heat and add the coconut oil.
+Let the coconut oil melt and then add the chopped chicken and cook for 8-10 minutes, turning the chicken every couple minutes until all sides are cooked.

 • Add the chopped carrots and cook for another 3-4 minutes.